EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 The function create_database first iniates the connection with the database using the class database_worker, then it defines four SQL queries, each of which creates a table in the database using the CREATE TABLE statement and with an if statement it makes sure to create the table only if a table with the same name does not exist.
 After defining each element on the data the function calls each query in and save them using the run_save() method of the database_worker.
 After running all queries, it closes the database connection.
 In this way all 4 tables are properly created.

-To make it easir to work with the database I made a class on my_library called database_worker that provides methods for interacting with a SQLite database.
+To make it easier to work with the database I made a class on my_library called database_worker that provides methods for interacting with a SQLite database.
 ```.py
 class database_worker:
     def __init__(self, name):